padjehr/rotterdamtravelguide/read_me.md

 - Everyone in the team should then clone the repository to their local computer.

 - ![](assets/clone.jpg)
->> get the repository address by prising the clone button
+>> get the repository address by pressing the clone button

   - Type `git clone <projectadress>` and press enter
   - A new folder called `rotterdamtravelguide` should be created containing the starter project.